neuroph12/ML-Agents/docs/Gym-Unity_Commands.md

 ## <a name="next_step">Next Step</a>

 The first part of the documentation allowing to use an Unity environment with Gym is completed.
-You can read the [documents about the environments]().
+You can read [the explainations of features of environments](Environments/PushBlocks.md).
 Theses documents describe each environment, their reset parameters, the agents's observations and actions.

 or come back to [home](Home.md)